ucsf-wynton/wynton-website-hpc/docs/hpc/howto/install-from-source.md

  2. Building - compiling the source code into binary executables

- 3. Installation - install the compiled binaries to its final destination
+ 3. Installation - install the compiled binaries to their final destination

-Lets use the [samtools] software as a real-world example to illustrate these steps.
+Let's use the [samtools] software as a real-world example to illustrate these steps.